How to Stop Drinking on your Own

 4. Alcohol dependent individuals are usually halted in their tracks by emotional deterrents such as fear, anger, regret and shame.
 If you let go of the anger or regret, and address the issue in question with the party or parties involved, you can take some positive steps forward and learn how to cure alcoholism.

 5. If you stop buying into stories, which so often provide a license for alcohol abuse, then you will have removed a need to drink.
 If you are using alcohol for an ulterior motive, abandoning your personal agenda will go a long way towards learning how to stop drinking on your own.

 6. Withdrawal is connected to anxiety, emotional distress and depression.
 If you quit drinking cold turkey, and you haven’t put your emotions in check, you will experience withdrawal symptoms.
 Alternatively, if you eliminate your anxiety, stress or depression, you can gradually reduce your alcohol consumption without experiencing withdrawal symptoms

 7. If you feel sad or hopeless, then you’re most likely a little short on self-love and don’t really have a lot of meaning/purpose in your life.
 That all can change when you uncover and address the root causes of alcoholism.
 While it is true that alcohol is a depressant, oddly enough, people use it to alleviate depression.
 When the effects from the alcohol subside, though, depression returns and, in most cases, is more severe.
 Instead of anesthetizing your depression with alcohol, I recommend marginalizing it with a boost of self-esteem and some purpose.

 Get the complete, 5-step plan to stop drinking on your own.
-Download my free e-guide “Stop Drinking Secrets, Revealed ” on the home page.
-Click on home under quick links at the bottom of this page.
+Download my free e-guide “Stop Drinking Secrets, Revealed ” on the content side bar to the right.